Sunak backs official Covid inquiry after leak of Hancock WhatsApps

 “There is a proper process to these things, it is an independent inquiry, it has the resources it needs, it has the powers it needs, and what we should do in this House is to let them get on and do their job.”

-Health minister Helen Whately went further to criticise the “very selective information” that has been published, adding that “selective snippets of WhatsApp conversations give a limited and at times misleading insight”.
+Health minister Helen Whately went further to criticise the “very selective information” that has been published, adding that “snippets of WhatsApp conversations give a limited and at times misleading insight”.

+She pointed to an email from the time that was absent from the Telegraph’s report that said “we can press ahead straight away with hospitals testing patients who are going to care homes” and that “we should aspire to as soon as capacity allows” to extend this to everyone entering a care home.

-The Telegraph was billing more revelations in the coming days and says it has messages from Mr Sunak as well as then-prime minister Boris Johnson.
+The Telegraph was billing more revelations in the coming days including messages from Mr Sunak, and has published communications with then-prime minister Boris Johnson.

 Its investigation suggested England’s chief medical officer Professor Sir Chris Whitty told Mr Hancock in April 2020 that there should be testing for “all going into care homes”.